The family that prays together…?

 Slicing the U.S. by region, the Bible belt has the highest divorce rate, and this has been the case for over a decade, with the institution of marriage faring better in those dens of blue-state iniquity to the north and west.

 What is going on?
 Even some secularists are puzzled.
 Churches provide strong communities for families.
-Many offer marital counseling and parenting classes.
+Many offer marital counselling and parenting classes.
 Love, they say, is a commitment, not a feeling.
 God hates divorce.
-They leverage moral emotions in the service of matrimony: a righteous sense of purity rewards premarital abstinence and post-marital monogamy—replaced by guilt and shame when nonmarital sex is unveiled or a marriage dissolves.
+They leverage moral emotions in the service of matrimony: a righteous sense of purity rewards premarital abstinence and post-marital monogamy-replaced by guilt and shame when nonmarital sex is unveiled or a marriage dissolves.
 Couples who split may find themselves removed from leadership positions or even ostracized.
 On the face of it, even if there were no God, one might expect this combination to produce lower divorce rates.

 To prevent that greatest-of-all-evils, abortion, such communities teach even high school students to embrace surprise pregnancies as gifts from God.
 They encourage members to marry young so they won’t be tempted to fornicate.
 But women who give birth or marry young tend to end up less educated and less financially secure, both of which are correlated with higher divorce rates.

 After marriage, some congregations, such as those in the “quiver-full�? movement, encourage couples to leave family planning in God’s hands.
-Leaders echo the chauvinistic beliefs of Church fathers like St. Augustine and Martin Luther or the Bible writers: Women will be saved through childbearing—if they continue in faith, love and holiness with propriety (1 Timothy 2:15).
+Leaders echo the chauvinistic beliefs of Church fathers like St. Augustine and Martin Luther or the Bible writers: Women will be saved through childbearing-if they continue in faith, love and holiness with propriety (1 Timothy 2:15).
 Such teachings grow congregations, literally, from the nursery up, but the very same attitudes that help to fill church pews can erode marital bliss.
 Ample research shows that for couples under age 30 marital satisfaction declines with the birth of each child.
-(Parenting tends to make couples happier only after age 40, when kids become more independent, and only in countries with comparatively weak social supports for aging adults.)
+(Parenting tends to make couples happier only after age 40 when kids become more independent, and only in countries with comparatively weak social supports for ageing adults.)

 While my statement was painfully correct for the Church in general, that’s not the whole picture.